hitoshi-watase/sercrod/docs/reference/directives/else.md

 - Parent scopes,
 - Root host data,
-- And any Nablla-specific helper variables
+- And any Sercrod-specific helper variables

 works exactly as it does in any other element.
 The only responsibility of `*else` is to decide whether this branch is selected as the fallback.